cookiejar/cookietemple/docs/available_templates.rst

 2. Now, you have to setup and initialize your SQLite database file using :bash:`$ make init_db`.
 This step is needed otherwise your app won't work!

+3. In order to make your translations working, we need to update and compile the recent translations Therefore :bash:`$ flask translate update` and then :bash:`$ flask translate compile`.
+Note that you have to :bash:`$ export FLASK_APP=your/path/to/app.py` if not already done.
+Then, again, run :bash:`$ make install` to pick up your translations into your actual build.

 3. Now, fire up :bash:`$ project_slug` and see your project setup working.

 A quick note on translations: Your advanced template comes with a basic translation setup for German and English translation.